Kabeer Gbaja-Biamila: Regular season

+Playoffs

 Family and personal life

 Gbaja-Biamila is the fifth child of his mother Bolatito Gbaja-Biamila (née: Anjorin) and the second child of his father Mustapha Gbaja-Biamila.
 He is the older brother of former NFL linebacker Akbar Gbaja-Biamila.
-He also has a twin sister and another brother, Abdul.

 His middle name "Ọláńrewájú" means "Wealth is moving forward" in the Yoruba language, while his surname “Gbàjàbíàmílà” translates to "One who, while fighting, pretends to be separating a fight."
-This comes from his paternal great-great-grandfather, who stood seven feet tall and was the village moderator in the Nigerian village in which he lived.

-Both of his parents were Muslim, until his mother converted to Christianity.
+Both of his parents were Muslim until his mother converted to Christianity.
 While he was raised in a Sunni Muslim household, during his rookie season with the Green Bay Packers he converted to Christianity.

 He was the coordinator at the local Celebration Church Bayside for Crown Financial Ministries, which teaches people how to manage money using Biblical principles.
 He was involved in the first faith-based event at Lambeau Field called Lambeau Leap of Faith in July 2007, where thousands of Christians gathered.

-An adherent of the dietary laws outlined in the Book of Leviticus, Gbaja-Biamila no longer self-identifies as a Christian, but as a Hebrew Israelite.

 He formerly served on the board of directors at Freedom House Ministries, a shelter for homeless families in Green Bay.
-Each year, Freedom House helps over 100 families including over 250 children overcome homelessness and move into stable permanent housing and employment.
+Each year, Freedom House helps over 100 families, including over 250 children, overcome homelessness and move into stable, permanent housing and employment.
 In 2007, he started Kabeer's Freedom House Sack Fund.
 He pledged, along with his teammates and members of the Green Bay community, $10,000 per sack registered in 2007 to go to his fund.

 On April 3, 2016, Gbaja-Biamila appeared alongside 2016 Republican presidential candidates Ted Cruz and Scott Walker at a rally in Green Bay, Wisconsin.